Covariant formulation of f(Q) theory: There are only seven Killing vectors in case.

 \section{There are only seven Killing vectors in $k=\pm 1$ case.}

-In this appendix we will give a proof that metric Eq.(\ref{k=1 close}) only has 7 Killing vectors in $k=\pm 1$ case.
-Also only in this appendix ,we omit the ring on the head of $\mathring{\nabla}$.
-This is to say, in the following content, all quantities are associated with the Levi-Civita connection.
+In this appendix, we give the proof that metric Eq.(\ref{k=1 close}) only has 7 Killing vectors in $k=\pm 1$ case.
+And only in this appendix, we omit the ring on the head of $\mathring{\nabla}$, this is to say, all quantities are associated with the Levi-Civita connection in the following content.